Work · current role · 2022 – present

 A few things I would keep carrying forward:

-- Distributed systems need a failure story.
-Every "just deploy it everywhere" assumption needs a matching story for disagreement, rollback, and ownership.
+- Distributed systems need a failure plan.
+Every "just deploy it everywhere" assumption needs a matching plan for disagreement, rollback, and ownership.

 - The integration layer is real work.
 API contracts, deploy pipelines, observability, runbooks, and service boundaries are what make product changes repeatable.